aranair/aranair.github.io/source/posts/2016-04-27-golang-docker-postgres-digital-ocean.html.markdown

 ---
-title: Dockerized Golang + Postgres on Digital Ocean
+title: Setting up Dockerized Golang + Postgres on Digital Ocean
+description: 'This is a walk-through of the steps that you need to set up a dockerized Go container with a dockerized database on Digital Ocean'
 date: 2016-04-27
 tags: golang, docker, devops
 disqus_identifier: 2016/docker-golang-postgres-digital-ocean